daniel4191/daniel4191/README.md

 6. gyo-bo book store - 49

-anyway, that much i love learn somethings for what i feeling valuable things specially i love and a little bit appreciation bible things, history things, self-development things
+anyway, that much i love learn somethings for what i feeling valuable things specially i love and a little bit appreciation bible, history and self-development things
 <!--
 **daniel4191/daniel4191** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.